 1. Knowledge and Credentials

 Look for a coach who has experience and who has been working with athletes that you admire, like and have seen succeed.
 Make sure that the coach has the right skills set to help you achieve your goals.
 Don’t assume that a successful athlete makes a successful coach.
 Your coach should have a proven track record working with athletes of all abilities – and especially someone like you!
 Look for coaches with certifications from NGBs such as USA Triathlon (USAT), USA Cycling (USAC), and British Cycling.
-There are 3 levels of coaching certification within USAT, with Level 3 being the highest and relatively rare.
+There are three levels of coaching certification within USAT, with Level 3 being the highest and relatively rare.
 I would recommend checking out www.usatriathlon.org for further explanation of the certification levels.
 They also have a coach directory of USAT certified coaches.
+TrainingPeaks also offers a helpful coach directory with thousands of potential coaches.

 The coach should absolutely have an open-door policy.
 The coach should be accessible.
 You should be able to ask questions via email and get responses that are not only timely but also detailed enough to answer your questions.
 Emails should be returned within a business day.